meixingc/project_2_prompt/README.md

 6. You have used git for version control throughout the project.
 7. At least 2 routes and links using the React Router.
 8. Use flexbox or CSS grid for layout and not floats.
+9. Title, Content, and FavIcon in your index.html must reflect your project

 ### Requirements Criteria